Capillary Rise in Pipes with Variable Cross Section: Introduction

 Capillary motion of the fluid through a narrow pipe is an ubiquitous phenomenon whose importance spans from biology (e.g. water uptake in plants) to industry.
 It also serves as a model for capillary imbibition through the porous medium.
 The first results relating the penetration length $l$ to time $t$ were given by Bell and Cameron in 1905 \cite{Bell-1906}, Lucas in 1918 \cite{lucas1918ueber}, and Washburn in 1921 \cite{Washburn}, giving

 where $K$ is a constant.
 This equation is a consequence of the balance between surface tension and viscous friction.

 It is obvious that \eqref{Intro:WashLaw} does not capture other effects that occur in capillary flow, such as inertia, gravity, or the dynamic contact angle of the free surface.
-One of the simplest, but complete models that describes the capillary rise of a fluid through a pipe with circular cross section of constant radius $R_{0}$ is Washburn's equation:
+One of the simplest, but complete models that describes the capillary rise of a fluid through a pipe with circular cross section of constant radius $R_{0}$ is known as Washburn's (or Lucas-Washburn's) equation.
+It was proposed by Bosanquet in 1923 \cite{Bosanquet}, using Newton's second law applied to a control volume.
+It reads:

 where $h(t)$ is the height of a fluid column (position of the meniscus) at time $t$.
 The fluid is assumed to be Newtonian, with mass density $\rho$, viscosity $\mu$, surface tension $\gamma$, and contact angle $\theta$ between the fluid free surface and wall of the pipe ($g$ denotes gravitational acceleration).
 All physical properties of the fluid are assumed constant.